rust-project-primer/book/src/testing/property.md

 author: Luca Palmieri
 archived: lpalmieri-an-introduction-to-property-based-testing-in-rust.pdf
 ---
-An exerpt from his book, *Zero to Production in Rust*, Luca does a deep-dive into property testing in Rust.
+An excerpt from his book, *Zero to Production in Rust*, Luca does a deep-dive into property testing in Rust.
 He shows how to test a web backend using its REST API using both the `proptest` crate and the `quickcheck` crate.
 ```